Showing posts with label meta-language. Show all posts

 “In the beginning was the Word, and the Word was with God, and the Word was God.” — John 1:1

 This verse establishes the primacy of divine speech: before there were languages, there was the Word; before there were signs, there was meaning itself.
 The divine Logos precedes, grounds, and interprets every act of human speaking.
+The Word is not one being among others but the intelligible act by which all that is becomes intelligible.

 Explicatio

-• Let L₁, L₂, L₃ … denote the many object languages of creation—ordinary speech, philosophical reasoning, scriptural idiom, the nova lingua of faith.
+Let L₁, L₂, L₃ … denote the many object-languages of creation: ordinary speech, philosophical reasoning, scriptural idiom, the nova lingua of faith.

-• Let L∞ denote the divine Logos, the Word that encompasses and grounds all finite discourse.
+Let L∞ denote the divine Logos, the Word that encompasses and grounds all finite discourse.

 Objectiones

-Obiectio I. Ludwig Wittgenstein and the later linguistic turn argue that language games possess internal criteria of meaning; there is no “meta-language” beyond them.
+Obiectio I. Ludwig Wittgenstein and the later linguistic turn argue that language-games possess internal criteria of meaning; there is no meta-language beyond them.
 To claim that the Logos functions as a meta-language imposes a totalizing framework that violates the autonomy of forms of life.

 Obiectio II.
-Karl Barth maintains that revelation is wholly event and never a stable linguistic form; thus, there can be no divine “meta-language,” for God’s Word encounters us only as momentary address, never as standing structure of meaning.
+Karl Barth maintains that revelation is wholly event and never a stable linguistic form; thus, there can be no divine meta-language, for God’s Word encounters us only as momentary address, never as standing structure of meaning.

 Responsiones

 Ad II.
 Barth rightly emphasizes the event-character of revelation, but the event itself presupposes the eternal Word.
 The Logos is not a static structure but the living continuity of divine speech.
 Revelation as event is the historical manifestation of that eternal discourse.
-Thus, divine meta-language is not static text but the ongoing act of self-communication through the Spirit.
+Thus, divine meta-language is not a standing text but the ongoing act of self-communication through the Spirit.

 Ad III.
 Deconstruction’s critique of presence inadvertently confirms the theological claim: no finite language can secure its own meaning.
 The Logos, however, is not an available presence within language but the transcendent act that bestows meaning upon the play of difference.
 The Spirit does not close différance but transfigures it into relation.